AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

       You can now import data to the account and location that you configured.

 1. Continue configuring your Data Warehouse request on the [!UICONTROL **Report options**] tab.
 For more information, see [Configure report options for a Data Warehouse request](/help/export/data-warehouse/create-request/dw-request-report-options.md).

+## Legacy destinations

+>[!IMPORTANT]
+>
+>The destinations described in this section are legacy, and are not recommended.
+Instead, use one of the following destinations when creating a data warehouse destination: Amazon S3, Google Cloud Platform, Azure RBAC, Azure SAS, or Email.
+See the information above for details about each of these recommended destinations.

+The following information provides configuration information for each of the legacy destinations:

+### FTP

+Data warehouse data can be delivered to an Adobe or customer-hosted FTP location.
+Requires an FTP host, username, and password.
+Use the path field to place feed files in a folder.
+Folders must already exist; feeds throw an error if the specified path does not exist.

+Use the following information when completing the available fields:

+* [!UICONTROL **Host**]: Enter the desired FTP destination URL.
+For example, `ftp://ftp.omniture.com`.
+* [!UICONTROL **Path**]: Can be left blank
+* [!UICONTROL **Username**]: Enter the username to log in to the FTP site.
+* [!UICONTROL **Password and confirm password**]: Enter the password to log in to the FTP site.

+### SFTP

+SFTP support for data warehouse is available.
+Requires an SFTP host, username, and the destination site to contain a valid RSA or DSA public key.
+You can download the appropriate public key when creating the data warehouse destination.

+### S3

+You can send warehouse data directly to Amazon S3 buckets.
+This destination type requires a Bucket name, an Access Key ID, and a Secret Key.
+See [Amazon S3 bucket naming requirements](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html) within the Amazon S3 docs for more information.

+The user you provide for uploading data warehouse data must have the following [permissions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Operations_Amazon_Simple_Storage_Service.html):

+* s3:GetObject
+* s3:PutObject
+* s3:PutObjectAcl

+  >[!NOTE]
+  >
+  >For each upload to an Amazon S3 bucket, [!DNL Analytics] adds the bucket owner to the BucketOwnerFullControl ACL, whether or not the bucket has a policy that requires it.
+For more information, see "[What is the BucketOwnerFullControl setting for Amazon S3 data feeds?](df-faq.md#BucketOwnerFullControl)"

+The following 16 standard AWS regions are supported (using the appropriate signature algorithm where necessary):

+* us-east-2
+* us-east-1
+* us-west-1
+* us-west-2
+* ap-south-1
+* ap-northeast-2
+* ap-southeast-1
+* ap-southeast-2
+* ap-northeast-1
+* ca-central-1
+* eu-central-1
+* eu-west-1
+* eu-west-2
+* eu-west-3
+* eu-north-1
+* sa-east-1

+>[!NOTE]
+>
+>The cn-north-1 region is not supported.

+### Azure Blob

+Data warehouse support Azure Blob destinations.
+Requires a container, account, and a key.
+Amazon automatically encrypts the data at rest.
+When you download the data, it gets decrypted automatically.
+See [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal#view-and-copy-storage-access-keys) within the Microsoft Azure docs for more information.

+>[!NOTE]
+>
+>You must implement your own process to manage disk space on the data warehouse destination.
+Adobe does not delete any data from the server.